IEEERobotics/bot/README.md

 2. Re-read [PEP8]
 3. Pedantically follow [PEP8]

+I suggest running the program pep8 against your code before each commit.
+It's likely available by default in your Linux distro's repos (tested on Ubuntu).

 #### C

 [PEP7] will be the standard, but pay special attention to exception #2, as I expect C code will be more likely to pull code blocks from other libs.